jagregory/abrash-zen-of-asm/src/chapter-07.md

 }
 ```

 What makes in-line assembler so terrific is that it lets the compiler handle all the messy details of stack frames while freeing you to use assembler.
-In the above example, we didn't have to worry about defining and accessing the stack frame; Turbo C handled all that for us, saving and setting up BP and substituting the appropriate BP+*disp* value for `ModeNumber`.
+In the above example, we didn't have to worry about defining and accessing the stack frame; Turbo C handled all that for us, saving and setting up BP and substituting the appropriate BP+*disp* value for `ModeNumber`{.nasm}.
 In-line assembler is harder to use for large tasks than is pure assembler, but in most cases where the power of assembler is needed in a high-level language, in-line assembler is a very good compromise.

 One warning: many compilers turn off some or all code optimization in subroutines that contain in-line assembler.
 For that reason, it's often a good idea *not* to mix high-level language and in-line assembler statements when performance matters.
 Write your time-critical code either entirely in in-line assembler or entirely in pure assembler; don't let the compiler insert code of uncertain quality when every cycle counts.